zuchi/go-qa/README.md

 just one response.
 If the user think that his answer is better than other they can substitute it.

 ### What Do I need to run?
- - You can choose two-way to run this API.
+ - You can choose one of two-way to run this API.
 If you are in Operation System that has *make* command just enter into API root directory and type **make compose**.
    This command is going to use a compose-file and will build and run the application with all dependences.
 In other hand, if you aren't in OS that has *make* command you can run it using docker-compose file.
-To do it, enter in API Root directory and type: **docker-compose -f docker-compose.yml up**
+To do it, enter in API Root directory and type: **docker-compose -f docker-compose.yml up** <br/>

+ - Using this above commands the api will initialize in localhost:3001 by default, but you can change this behavior change docker-compose.yml environment variables.

    In the compose-file and make file there are some environment variables, I explain all of then bellow:
  ```